Construction is a hazardous industry. That doesn’t mean accidents resulting in injury are unavoidable.

 - Drivers.
 Many construction workers toil on the roadside or near it.
 If a negligent driver causes a serious or fatal accident, that driver, vehicle owner, driver’s employer (if they were working at the time) and others may be responsible for damages.

-If you have been injured in a construction accident in Florida, it’s imperative that you receive prompt medical attention, report the injury to your employer, obtain witness information, take photographs and contact an attorney.
+If you have been injured in a construction accident in the Fort Lauderdale area, it’s imperative that you receive prompt medical attention, report the injury to your employer, obtain witness information, take photographs and contact an attorney.

 Call the injury attorneys at The Ansara Law Firm at (888) 267-2728 or locally at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.